nci/scores/docs/maintainer.md

 When there are new contributors: "\* indicates that this release contains their first contribution to `scores`."
 ```

+**While a version is under development:**
+1. Change the date to "(Upcoming Release)"
+2. In the full changelog URL, change "X.Y.Z" to "develop", i.e. "(https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...develop)"

+**Immediately before making a release:**
+1. Change “(Upcoming Release)” to the date of the release (and correctly format the date)
+2. In the full changelog URL, change “develop” to the correct version number, i.e (https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...X.Y.Z)
+3. Delete any unused headers

 ## This section covers asking new contributors to add their details to .zenodo.json